-This Christmas Homemade Granola recipe is loaded up with the delicious flavors of the holiday season.
-Naturally vegan and gluten-free, it would also make a pretty homemade Christmas gift for someone you love.
+This Christmas Homemade Granola recipe is loaded up with the delicious flavours of the holiday season.
+Naturally vegan and gluten-free and super easy to make!

 I regularly make a batch of granola on a weekly basis, so I thought it would be fun to share a more festive version to enjoy during the upcoming holidays.